 This offering coincides with our weekly youth group meeting.
 Bring your teen to youth group and join other parents for the Wellness Circle for Parents of Teens. - John Wallace, Room A201

 Do you journal on a regular basis?
 Write poetry, fiction, essays, or are you working on a memoir?
 The Palmer Writing Group is a place for learning about the craft of writing and sharing your work in a community of supportive, encouraging fellow writers.
 Meetings include a brief writing exercise, discussion of different writing techniques, and--new this year--an opportunity to contribute pieces for critique.
 Join us Tuesday evenings at 6:30pm in Holy Cross Chapel starting on August 29, 2017.
 Email Emily Gordon at with any questions.

-Great Wednesday will begin again September 13!
+Great Wednesday will begin January 10!

 Living Compass Short Courses